Article

 Rights: The University of Waikato

-In the production of advanced ceramics, finely milled powders are shaped into a green body, and this is then heated to a very high temperature that allows the fine particles to fuse at their edges.
+In the production of advanced ceramics, finely milled powders are shaped into a green body, and this is then heated to a very high that allows the fine particles to fuse at their edges.
 This process is known as sintering.

 Nature of science

 Science research is often driven by identification of potential technological applications.
-The development of a ceramic material that conducts at a higher temperature has resulted in a switch from costly liquid helium as a coolant to cheaper liquid nitrogen.
+The development of a ceramic material that conducts at a higher has resulted in a from costly liquid helium as a coolant to cheaper liquid nitrogen.